 Last term, during Samoan Language Week, we incorporated playing cards into our maths lessons.
 We played 'suipi' – a card game from Tonga – using Samoan numbers and suit terms to practice our card skills.
 (Culturally Responsive Practice).

 Today, we explored three different strategies for solving addition problems like 15+6, 16+3, or 4+18.
-We used whiteboards to show our working out, and I encouraged students to use terms like "strategies" and "problems/dilemmas."
-I noticed some students grasped and solved the numbers easily, while others definitely needed more practice.
+We used whiteboards to show our working out, and we started with maths vocab that is supplied in Pr1me Text, including terms like "strategies" and "problems/dilemmas".
+I noticed some students were using the maths vocab and grasped it while solved the number sentence easily, while others definitely needed more practice.

 No comments: